-5.1.1 Visitor Serving Commercial (VSC) and Day Use Commercial (DUC) --Policies

-- 5.1.1-1 Future visitor serving facilities shall be located in those areas designated as Visitor Serving Commercial and Day Use Commercial by the Dana Point Harbor Land Use Plan. - 5.1.1-2 Continue to provide commercial uses, including eating and drinking establishments, recreation and entertainment establishments as a means of providing public access to the waterfront. - 5.1.1-3 The Commercial Core area shall include a public Pedestrian Promenade, located immediately adjacent to the waterfront and extending from Casitas Place to Dana Wharf that will vary in width from 15 to 50 feet. - 5.1.1-4 Design of the Commercial Core buildings and facilities shall improve the water orientation of these visitor serving land uses through the integration with the Festival Plaza, the Pedestrian Promenade and the merchants located on Dana Wharf. - 5.1.1-5 As a part of planned new development, visitor serving commercial and restaurant uses may be integrated into a two-level podium structure, with visitor serving commercial and restaurant uses and parking on each level. - 5.1.1-6 The two-level parking deck in the Commercial Core area shall be designed to provide direct access from the Street of the Golden Lantern and adjacent Harbor surface parking areas. - 5.1.1-7 Cluster and phase new commercial development in the Harbor to minimize significant adverse individual or cumulative impacts on public recreational areas and the ability to provide adequate land area and support facilities for higher priority public access, public recreational and coastal dependent uses. - 5.1.1-8 Phase new commercial development such that sufficient parking for higher priority uses (e.g. slips, boat launch, surface boat storage) is provided prior to construction of the new commercial development. - 5.1.1-9 Ensure that adequate land area is reserved to provide parking for 2,409 boat slips (i.e. no net loss) unless a net loss of slips is authorized by a coastal development permit.
+- 5.1.1 Visitor Serving Commercial (VSC) and Day Use Commercial (DUC) -- Policies - 5.1.1-1 Future visitor serving facilities shall be located in those areas designated as Visitor Serving Commercial and Day Use Commercial by the Dana Point Harbor Land Use Plan. - 5.1.1-2 Continue to provide commercial uses, including eating and drinking establishments, recreation and entertainment establishments as a means of providing public access to the waterfront. - 5.1.1-3 The Commercial Core area shall include a public Pedestrian Promenade, located immediately adjacent to the waterfront and extending from Casitas Place to Dana Wharf that will vary in width from 15 to 50 feet. - 5.1.1-4 Design of the Commercial Core buildings and facilities shall improve the water orientation of these visitor serving land uses through the integration with the Festival Plaza, the Pedestrian Promenade and the merchants located on Dana Wharf. - 5.1.1-5 As a part of planned new development, visitor serving commercial and restaurant uses may be integrated into a two-level podium structure, with visitor serving commercial and restaurant uses and parking on each level. - 5.1.1-6 The two-level parking deck in the Commercial Core area shall be designed to provide direct access from the Street of the Golden Lantern and adjacent Harbor surface parking areas. - 5.1.1-7 Cluster and phase new commercial development in the Harbor to minimize significant adverse individual or cumulative impacts on public recreational areas and the ability to provide adequate land area and support facilities for higher priority public access, public recreational and coastal dependent uses. - 5.1.1-8 Phase new commercial development such that sufficient parking for higher priority uses (e.g. slips, boat launch, surface boat storage) is provided prior to construction of the new commercial development. - 5.1.1-9 The quantity of boat slips to be provided in the Harbor shall be identified prior to approval of any new commercial development in the Harbor to ensure that adequate land area is reserved to provide parking for the boat slips.